mattflow/blog/_posts/2017-08-07-string-colors.md

 Keep in mind that this hash is meant to return a UNIQUE color, not a random one.
 Because of this, some similar words might have similar colors.
 Also, the longer the word/phrase, the more scrambled the hash will become.

+You can demo my string color webpage [here](https://mattflow.github.io/string-color).

+There is currently a bug in chrome that makes an off-color square appear behind the input box.
+If that is bothering you, I would try using another browser or even try it on mobile!